emcrisostomo/latency-simulation/blog-post.md

 ## Final Thought

-Latency variance is not a sign your system is broken.
+Latency variance is not a sign that our system is broken.

-It is a sign your system is **alive, shared, and doing useful work**.
+It is a sign that our system is **alive, shared, and doing useful work**.

 The goal of engineering is not to eliminate variance.
-It is to understand it well enough that it stops surprising you.
+Our job is to understand it well enough that it stops surprising us.

 When variance surprises you, you page people.
 When it doesn’t, you plan.